 Right next to the pathway however, there were especially many weeds, more than anywhere else.
 I also had more trouble to pull them.
 Since it was getting late and I was tired, I blamed it on me.
 Next morning we discovered that this higher weed-infested area had weed cloth underneath it.
 Oops!
 We have no idea how long that weed control fabric had been there, but we could clearly see that it did not work well.
 Here’s a picture of the fabric, see how weeds grow right out of it.

 Every time you put something on top of the weed fabric that turns overtime to soil, weeds will grow.
 Even with rocks, it will take longer, but eventually, enough soil will build up between the rocks, so that weeds will grow.

 The bigger problem with Weed Control Fabric is the fact that really bad weeds grow through it.
 This makes pulling those weeds impossible.
 Once in there, you will have to replace the landscaping.
 Here’s a picture of what the weed cloth looked like underneath.
 Hard to believe, is it?
 This was very eye-opening for us, and I wanted to share it with you.

 You see roots everywhere, strong roots that grow right through the fabric.

 We certainly prefer a more natural way of dealing with weeds.
 If a weed block is needed, newspapers or cardboard work great too.
 They will compost and actually feed worms and not trap them.
 Adding heavy mulch is probably the best solution.
 Some weeds do grow in mulch too, but are so easy to pull.

-In the award winning book: No Dig Organic Home & Garden Charles Dowding and Stephanie Hafferty, explain how to set up a no dig garden.
-An annual dressing of compost helps to improve the soil structure and leads to higher fertility and less weeds.
+In the award-winning book: No Dig Organic Home & Garden Charles Dowding and Stephanie Hafferty explain how to set up a no dig garden.
+An annual dressing of compost helps to improve the soil structure and leads to higher fertility and fewer weeds.
 No dig organic gardening saves time and work and is a great natural way to do landscaping.

 Uses for Weed Control Fabric